DevGrow/SliderNav/README.md

 	    }
 	}
  * `arrows`: (__CURRENTLY BROKEN__) Include the up/down arrows to scroll the window up/down by the current page height
  * `autoHeight`: Adjust alphabet list height automatically.
-Can lead to messy results (esp. for longer alphabet lists)
+Disable if you'd like to set list height + margins manually
  * `container`: The selector to insert everything into.
 If blank, a wrapper div will be created with the ID from `wrapperAttributes`
  * `debug`: Include the debug overlay
  * `growEffect`: Grow the text as you drag your finger/mouse over it